Twitter Says Steps To Curb Election Misinformation Worked

 For Twitter, those included more prominent warning labels on misleading or disputed claims and limiting how such claims can be shared.

 Of those 300,000 tweets, Twitter hid almost 500 behind warnings that users had to click past to read.
 In order to reply to those tweets or share them, users had to add their own comments — a requirement intended to give people pause.
 Finally, Twitter removed those tweets from recommendation by its algorithms.
-In all, 74% of users who saw labeled tweets did so after the labels were applied.

 That has left experts who track online misinformation questioning how effective warning labels are, noting that social media companies do not provide much data to quantify their impact.